Nikolai2038/webp-to-gif/README.md

     ![output gif image](data/examples/girl_transparency.gif)

-    Lets rename `girl.gif` to `girl_transparency.gif` (so script won't override it later)
+    Finally rename `girl.gif` to `girl_transparency.gif` so script won't override it later.

-3. Let's run script again with transparency disabled:
+3. Let's run script again, but with transparency disabled now:

     ```bash
     ./convert_one.sh ./data/examples/girl.webp 0 1
     ```

-    After some execution new `girl.gif` image will be generated:
+    New `girl.gif` image will be generated:

     ![output gif image](data/examples/girl_no_transparency.gif)

     As we can see, all transparency pixels are now black!

-    We rename result image to `girl_no_transparency.gif`.
+    Rename result image to `girl_no_transparency.gif`.

 ## Contribution

-Feel free to contribute!
+Feel free to contribute via [pull requests](https://github.com/Nikolai2038/bash-webp-to-gif/pulls) or [issues](https://github.com/Nikolai2038/bash-webp-to-gif/issues)!